Survival analysis

 Survival analysis is a branch of statistics for analyzing the expected duration of time until one event occurs, such as death in biological organisms and failure in mechanical systems.
-This topic is called reliability theory or reliability analysis in engineering, duration analysis or duration modelling in economics, and event history analysis in sociology.
+This topic is called reliability theory, reliability analysis or reliability engineering in engineering, duration analysis or duration modelling in economics, and event history analysis in sociology.
 Survival analysis attempts to answer certain questions, such as what is the proportion of a population which will survive past a certain time?
 Of those that survive, at what rate will they die or fail?
 Can multiple causes of death or failure be taken into account?
 How do particular circumstances or characteristics increase or decrease the probability of survival?

 To answer such questions, it is necessary to define "lifetime".
 In the case of biological survival, death is unambiguous, but for mechanical reliability, failure may not be well-defined, for there may well be mechanical systems in which failure is partial, a matter of degree, or not otherwise localized in time.
 Even in biological problems, some events (for example, heart attack or other organ failure) may have the same ambiguity.
 The theory outlined below assumes well-defined events at specific times; other cases may be better treated by models which explicitly account for ambiguous events.

 More generally, survival analysis involves the modelling of time to event data; in this context, death or failure is considered an "event" in the survival analysis literature – traditionally only a single event occurs for each subject, after which the organism or mechanism is dead or broken.
 Recurring event or repeated event models relax that assumption.
 The study of recurring events is relevant in systems reliability, and in many areas of social sciences and medical research.